bramgrooten/bramgrooten.github.io/pages/about.md

 This website is still under development.

 I am a PhD student in Deep Learning at the TU Eindhoven.
-Currently doing an internship at Sony AI on generalization in deep reinforcement learning.
+Currently doing an internship at Sony AI in the [Gran Turismo](https://www.nature.com/articles/s41586-021-04357-7) team on generalization in deep reinforcement learning.

 <div class="row">